o3de/sig-release/releases/Process/Stabilization Process.md

 1. The frequent cadence ensures that the commit rate per integration is low, making for an easier and quicker integration.
 2. The frequent cadence makes it easier to identify and remove any stabilization changes that we do NOT want integrated into development.
 Better signal to noise ratio.
 3. If a major conflict is encountered, the stall in the integration is not holding up a large chain of commits
-4. It is easier to handle DCO issues with smaller integrations.
+4. It is easier to handle Developer Certificate of Origin (DCO) issues with smaller integrations.
 5. Integrations usually occur on Mondays and Thursdays.
 Never Fridays to reduce the chance the development branch is broken over a weekend.

 ### Phase 3 - Soft Lock

 1. (Release Manager) Once sig-release determines the stabilization branch is potentially releasable, the branch is “soft locked”.
 This means no changes are allowed into the branch unless the change receives an exception from sig release and the owning sig.
+"Soft Lock" is not a physical lock - it is something that is communicated and understood across the project.
+The Release Manager should communicate in Discord #sig-all, #sig-release that the stabilization branch is soft locked.

 ### Phase 4 - Release